Johnathanswork/Chamber-Code/README.md

 # Chamber-Code
 Code to maintain an environmental chamber at a set temperature.
+The below photo is the circuitry.

 ![chamber circuitry](https://github.com/user-attachments/assets/b17cd3fc-5530-4cca-b108-4e801df46bd5)